Magnon squeezing near a quantum critical point in a cavity-magnon-qubit system: Abstract

 \section{Abstract}

 Preparing magnon nonclassical states is a central topic in the study of quantum magnonics.
 Here we propose to generate magnon squeezed states in a hybrid cavity-magnon-qubit system by engineering an effective Rabi-type magnon-qubit interaction.
-This is achieved by adiabatically eliminating the cavity mode and driving the qubit with two microwave fields, of which the driving frequencies and amplitudes are properly selected.
-By operating the system around the critical point associated with the ground-state superradiant phase transition in the normal phase, a magnon parametric amplification-like interaction is induced, leading to a dynamical magnon squeezing.
-We further analyze the effects of the dissipation, dephasing, and thermal noise on the magnon squeezing.
+This is achieved by adiabatically eliminating the cavity mode and driving the qubit with two microwave fields, of which the driving frequencies and amplitudes are properly selected. {In the normal phase of the effective Rabi model associated with the ground-state superradiant phase transition, the driven magnon–qubit dynamics generate a parametric-amplification-like two-magnon interaction that produces magnon squeezing.
+The resulting squeezing is strongly enhanced when the system is tuned close to the critical point.} We further analyze the effects of the dissipation, dephasing, and thermal noise on the magnon squeezing.
 Our results indicate that a moderate degree of squeezing can be produced using currently available parameters in the experiments.